Miguel R. Forbes

 Miguel R. Forbes is an American entrepreneur.

 Personal life and education

-Forbes was born in Lenox Hill Hospital and raised in Manhattan; he is the son of Robert Forbes and the grandson of publisher Malcolm Forbes.
+Forbes was born in Lenox Hill Hospital and raised in Manhattan; he is the son of Alberto and Lydia Raurell.
+His late father was a noted figure in the New York art scene and director of the Tamayo Museum in Mexico City.
+After his parents' divorce, his mother married Robert Forbes, making Miguel Forbes an adopted son and grandson of the Forbes publishing family.
 He attended the Rudolf Steiner School and graduated from Saint David's School in New York City.
 He has a B.A. in English and an M.S. in Publishing from New York University.

 Publishing career

 Forbes served as President of Worldwide Development at Forbes, Inc. Prior to that, he was President of Forbes Television & Licensing.
 Forbes was appointed Forbes Vice President of Business Development in 2000 and launched nine foreign editions of Forbes in Korea, Russia, China, Arabia, Israel, Poland, Turkey, Romania, and Croatia.
 In March 2013, Forbes was instrumental in launching a Spanish-language version of Forbes in Spain, the first local edition of Forbes in Western Europe.
 In July 2013, Forbes announced that Forbes' latest local language edition, Forbes Hungary, would launch in late 2013.

 Forbes launched “Forbes on Fox,” a weekly television program on Fox News, in May 2001.
 He became Executive Producer of Forbes SportsMoney, a series developed in partnership with the YES Network in 2008.
 The series won a New York Emmy award for Forbes in the Business/Consumer: Program/Special category for three years in a row, from 2012-2014.
 He initiated a number of Forbes specials produced for E!
 Entertainment Television that aired in 2007.

 Forbes was a co-founder of Forbes.com.
 He is a contributor on the Forbes blog network, writing about foreign markets, leadership, and entrepreneurship.
 Forbes participated in the 13th Annual Forbes Global CEO Conference held in Bali in September 2013.